maashaw/fpr/README.md

   - ### Analyses:
     - R:
       - Example: An example script that just imports the data products from RData.
 Also includes some example RMarkdown for compiling reports.
+      - Graphs: Generates some graphs illustrating doctors' pay over time
     - Reports:
       - Example: The compiled report produced from the Example File
+      - Graphs: The compiled report produced from the Graphs File

 ## Troubleshooting
   - ### Why do I get "File Not Found" when I try to compile the reports: